rahulprabhakaran/Fracture-Graphs/README.md

 # Fracture-Graphs

 This repository contains MATLAB code and functions that forms the Code supplement to the manuscript titled, "Prabhakaran et al (2021), Large-scale natural fracture network patterns: Insights from automated mapping in the Lilstock (Bristol Channel) limestone outcrops".
 The Code_Supplement.m script showcases the use of graph-based methods to read-in shapefiles and manipulate them using graph algorithms.

-The code uses certain functions from the Geom2D Toolbox by David Legland (see https://nl.mathworks.com/matlabcentral/fileexchange/7844-geom2d).
+Functions from the Geom2D Toolbox by David Legland (see https://nl.mathworks.com/matlabcentral/fileexchange/7844-geom2d).
+MATLAB Mapping toolbox is required to read and write shapefiles.

 -------------CONTENTS------------------------------
 1. Loading a shapefile and converting it to a graph: 2D fracture networks are often saved in the ESRI shapefile format in the form of polylines.
 These are converted to graph structures with edges and nodes.
 Spatial positioning information corresponding to each node makes it a spatial graph